On Temporal Graph Exploration: Conclusion

 \section{Conclusion}

-The study of temporal graphs is still in its infancy, and we do not yet have intuition and a range of techniques comparable to what has been developed over many years for static graphs.
+Even though the literature on temporal graphs has grown substantially in recent years, the study of temporal graphs is still in its infancy, and we do not yet have intuition and a range of techniques comparable to what has been developed over many years for static graphs.
 Even seemingly simple tasks such as constructing temporal graphs (possibly with an underlying graph from a given family) that cannot be explored quickly is surprisingly difficult.
 We hope that the methods used in this paper to prove results for temporal graphs, e.g., the general conversion of multi-agent solutions to single-agent solutions, contribute to the formation of a growing toolbox for dealing with temporal graphs.

 Our results directly suggest a number of questions for future work.
-In particular, deriving tight bounds on the largest number of steps required to explore a temporal graph whose underlying graph is an $m\times n$ grid, a bounded degree graph, or a planar graph would be interesting.
-It would also be interesting to study the approximability of \tempex for restricted underlying graphs, and to identify further cases of underlying graphs, where the temporal exploration problem can be solved optimally in polynomial time.
+In particular, deriving tight bounds on the largest number of time steps required to explore a temporal graph whose underlying graph is an $m\times n$ grid, a bounded degree graph, or a planar graph would be interesting.
+We have given a lower bound of $\Omega(n\log n)$ time steps for a specific family of temporal graphs whose underlying graph is planar and has bounded degree, but the upper bounds we have are only $O(n^{1.8}\log n)$ time steps for underlying planar graphs and $O(n^{1.75})$ time steps for the case where the graph in each time step has bounded degree~\cite{EKLSS19}.
+Closing this gap would be a worthwhile research direction.
+It would also be interesting to study the approximability of \tempex for restricted underlying graphs, and to identify further cases of underlying graphs where the temporal exploration problem can be solved optimally in polynomial time.

-An interesting variation of \tempex is to allow the agent to make two moves (instead of one) in every time step.
-The temporal graph constructed in the proof of Lemma~\ref{lem:badGraph} can be explored with an arrival time $O(n)$ in the modified model.
-It would be interesting to determine tight bounds for the modified model.